 Political broadcaster, debater, etc. b.
 Hooton, Cheshire, 2nd December, 1884.
-Has been connected with radio for about
+Has been connected with radio for about 14 years.

-14 years.
 Address: 80, Ashley Gardens, London, S.W.1.
 Phone: Victoria 3460.
 Educated at Liverpool University.
 B.Eng.
 (1st Class Hons.), B.Sc.
 (2nd Class Hons.), A.M.I.C.E.
 (Chartered Civil Engineer).
 Economic Consultant and Director of several companies.
 Member of Parliament, Reading, 1924-29; Croydon South, 1932-45.
 Parliamentary Secretary to Board of Trade, 1935-39.
-London County Council, Alderman 1940-45.
-Chairman Executive Committee of London Conservative Union since Hon.
+Alderman London County Council.
+Chairman Executive Commit-1940-45. tee of London Conservative Union since 1939.
+Hon.
 Sec.
-Empire Economic 1939.
-Union since 1929.
+Empire Economic Union since 1929.
 Author of "Politics and Economics" and "Through Tariffs to Prosperity," also numerous pamphlets and articles.
-Married 1916, has one son and one daughter.
-The defect of radio, he says, is that the listeners cannot heckle the speaker; that of television is that the audience cannot throw eggs at him!
+Married 1916, has one The defect of son and one daughter. radio, he says, is that the listeners cannot heckle the speaker; that of television is that the audience cannot throw eggs at him!
 His hobby: Golf (he plays alone, he says, because he is frightened to let his friends see how bad he is).
 Clubs: Constitutional and Angmering golf.
 His father, the late Dr. Thomas, M.L., LL.D., started life as a school master and saved enough to pay his own way through Cambridge.